This Fact Sheet is not relevant in your region

 whether you have already received money advice;

-any agreement between you and the local authority to settle the debt; and
+any agreement between you and the council to settle the debt; and

 any statement you have made to the court about your assets, their value and your overall financial circumstances.